Chart Color Schemes

 An assessment of population growth drivers in Kyabram reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Kyabram's population is estimated at around 7,793 as of Feb 2026.
-This reflects an increase of 377 people (5.1%) since the 2021 Census, which reported a population of 7,416 people.
-The change is inferred from the resident population of 7,259, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 295 validated new addresses since the Census date.
+Kyabram's population is estimated at around 7,793 as of Feb 2026.
+This reflects an increase of 377 people since the 2021 Census which reported a population of 7,416.
+The change is inferred from the resident population of 7,259 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 295 validated new addresses since the Census date.
 This level of population equates to a density ratio of 54 persons per square kilometer.
-The suburb of Kyabram's 5.1% growth since the 2021 census exceeded the SA3 area (1.5%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration.
+Kyabram's growth of 5.1% since the 2021 census exceeded the SA3 area (1.5%) and the SA4 region, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median population growth of non-metropolitan areas nationally is projected, with the suburb of Kyabram expected to increase by 1,242 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Anticipating future dynamics, an above median population growth is projected nationally for non-metropolitan areas.
+The suburb of Kyabram is expected to increase by 1,249 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.2% in total over the 17 years.

 Frequently Asked Questions - Population